September witnesses a reduction in the rainfall from 335mm in

 UV index

-March through September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index estimate of 11, and higher, represents an ultimate health vulnerability from unsafe exposure to UV radiation for the ordinary person.
+March through September, with an average maximum UV index of 12.
+A UV Index estimate of 11, and higher, represents an excessive health risk from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: A maximum daily UV index of 12 during September morphs into the following directions:
+Note: The UV index of 12 during September leads to these advisories: